-Also, you certainly need a computer which connects to the controller, either using a USB/Ethernet/Parallel Port Cable.
+Also, you certainly need a computer that connects to the controller, either using a USB/Ethernet/Parallel Port Cable.
 That depends on your choice of controller.

 This needs a conversion kit which can be found here-Belt Drive Conversion Kit for Mini Mill

-For controlling the spindle, you'll need a VFD motor controller.
+For controlling the spindle, you'll need a VFD motor controller such as HUANYANG VFD.
 You need to get the VFD controller that's appropriate for your spindle motor.

 The VFD will usually have manual buttons to decrease or increase the spindle RPM.
 You can also reverse the direction of rotation of the spindle as well.

 You can also connect the VFD to the controller if you want to control the spindle speed using your computer instead of the manual buttons.

 The software that you use to control the whole thing from your computer would depend on which controller you got.

 There are various CNC software available, and to get started, you can select the best free CNC software compatible with your controller.